hnsdomains/docs/contract-api-reference/testregistrar.md

 [Source](https://github.com/ensdomains/ens/blob/master/contracts/TestRegistrar.sol)

-The Test registrar facilitates easy testing of ENS on the Ethereum test networks.
+The Test registrar facilitates easy testing of HNS on the Ethereum test networks.
 Typically deployed on the .test TLD, it provides functionality to instantly claim a domain for test purposes, which expires 28 days after it was claimed.

 ## Register a Domain